 You cannot open IRA CDs at branches (there aren’t any).
 You also can’t open them online.
 Instead, you will need to call Synchrony Bank to open an IRA CD.
 Its corporate headquarters are based in Draper, Utah.

 Discover Bank boasts on its website that it “says see ya to gimmicks, gotchas and fees.”
 In June 2019, Discover Bank eliminated fees on its deposit products.
 Interest on Discover Bank CDs are compounded daily and credited to your CD monthly.
 Discover Bank gives a nine-day grace period once your CD matures.
 Its headquarters are in Greenwood, Delaware.

 APY: 0.70%-2.25% APY (30 days-5 years)

 Minimum deposit: $500-$100,0000 to get some APYs

 SchoolsFirst Federal Credit Union was formed during the Great Depression in 1934.
 The credit union, created by school employees, has 50 branches.

 SchoolsFirst Federal Credit Union has low minimum balances and CD terms from as short as 30 days to as long as five years.
 The more money you put in your CD, the higher the APY.
 CDs at this credit union have four balance tiers: $500, $20,000, $50,000 or $100,000.

 Minimum deposit: $0

 Capital One’s 360 IRA CDs offer some of the most competitive APYs.
-Interest on these CDs is accrued daily and compounded monthly.
-You can open 360 IRA CDs online and at 37 Capital One Cafe locations in select cities across the country.
+You can open 360 IRA CDs online and at around 39 Capital One Cafe locations in select cities across the country.
 Capital One’s headquarters are in McLean, Virginia.